Biden signs budget bill with Ukraine aid but no virus cash

 The $1.5 trillion bill to fund the government for the current year that runs through Sept.
 30 is being enacted five months behind schedule.
 But the money for Ukraine to fight Russia’s invasion became a bipartisan rallying point for the measure as Congress urged Biden to take more aggressive steps against Russian President Vladimir Putin.

-“Putin’s aggression against Ukraine has united people all across America, united our two parties in Congress, and united the freedom loving world,” said Biden.
+“Putin’s aggression against Ukraine has uniting people all across America, united our two parties in Congress, and united the freedom-loving world,” said Biden.

 Republicans won an almost 6% boost for defense and prevailed in retaining decades-old restrictions against using federal money to pay for nearly all abortions.